ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/delegate-usage.md

 ## Delegates Setup

-The Chartboost Mediation SDK implements its delegate functionality using C# style delegates and events.
+The Chartboost Mediation Unity SDK implements its delegate functionality using C# style delegates and events.
 Before using any of the delegate methods, you should first subscribe to the relevant SDK events in your MonoBehaviour as demonstrated:

 ### Subscribing Delegates
 ```c#